IntegralDefense/ACE/docs/analyst-orientation.rst

 Viewing Observable Summary
 ++++++++++++++++++++++++++

 On the Manage Alerts page, each alert can be expanded via its dropdown button.
-Once expanded, all of the observables in the alert can be viewed.
+Once expanded, all the observables in the alert can be viewed.
 The observables are grouped and listed by their observable type.
 The numbers, in parentheses, show a count of how many times ACE has seen that observable.
 Each observable is clickable, and when clicked, ACE will add that observable to the current alert filter.
 You don't need to worry about Alert filtering to work Alerts, however, the :ref:`Filtering and Grouping <filtering and grouping>` section covers Alert filtering.

 .. figure:: _static/expanded-alert-observables-emotet-noEventTag.png
    :alt: expanded alert observables